 How is the long-term grade calculated?

-- Samples included in the analyses were taken from the recreational bathing season (last week in October through to the end of March) each year.
+- Samples are from the recreational bathing season (last week of October to the end of March).

-- Some estuarine sites are monitored for both enterococci and E. coli.
-In these instances LAWA applies a precautionary approach by assigning the worst result from the two bacterial indicators for the long-term grade.
+- For estuarine sites monitored for both enterococci and E. coli, the we applies a precautionary approach by assigning the worst result from the two bacterial indicators.

-- Note that the long-term grade doesn't include toxic algal data, or other factors (e.g. swift river or tidal flows) that might make a site unsuitable for swimming.
+- Toxic algal data or other factors such as swift river or tidal flows that might make a site unsuitable for swimming are not included.

-Wet weather can cause bacteria to flow from land into rivers and streams.
-Therefore wet weather can influence bacteria counts, and lead to higher risks being assigned after wet summers.
-Some councils factor the influence of rainfall into their monitoring results by limiting sampling to dry weather conditions when people are more likely to be swimming.
-Other councils remove rainfall-related bacteria results prior to calculating 95th percentile.
-Because there is not currently a standardised national method for adjusting rainfall-related sample data, no adjustments have been made to any bacteria data presented on LAWA (i.e. all routine sample results regardless of weather conditions, have been used in the long-term risk grade calculations).
+Wet weather can cause bacteria to flow from land into rivers and streams, which can influence bacteria counts and lead to higher counts in wet summers.
+Some councils account for the influence of rainfall by limiting sampling to dry weather conditions when people are more likely to swim.
+Other councils remove rainfall-related bacteria results before calculating the 95th percentile, so the data may better reflect typical swimming conditions.
+Health and safety considerations may also restrict when sampling can be undertaken during wet weather.
+Because there is no standardised national method for adjusting rainfall-related sample data, no adjustments have been made to data presented on LAWA.
+All routine sample results, regardless of weather conditions, have been used in the long-term grade calculations.

 FAQ